HMohammed96/HWA-Project/README.md

 End with an example of getting some data out of the system or using it for a little demo

-## Running the tests

-Explain how to run the automated tests for this system.
-Break down into which tests and what they do

 ### Unit Tests

-Explain what these tests test, why and how to run them
+These tests will test if the CRUD method function correctly and to run them you would use JUnit.

 	@Test
 	public void addPlayerTest() {